-The huitlacoche is the fungus that grows on the ear of corn.
+The huitlacoche is the fungus that grows on the corncob.
 It is curious that in Mexico this fungus is not only edible but over time it has become a very sophisticated ingredient and is considered almost a gourmet product.
-However in many countries they don’t know that the huitlacoche is edible and that it is a “Delicacy of the Mexican Cuisine”.
-If you have never tried it this is your chance, don’t miss it.
+However in many countries is not known that the huitlacoche is edible and that it is a delicacy of the Mexican cuisine.
+If you have never tried it this is your opportunity, don’t miss it.

-The huitlacoche was eaten since the time of the Mexicas and we rather don’t give you the definition of the word huitlacoche, we think that you are not going to like it ;)
+The huitlacoche was eaten since the time of the Mexicas and we rather don’t give you the definition of the word huitlacoche, we are sure that you are not going to like it ;)

-In this occasion the quesadillas will also have a delicious filling of huitlacoche with epazote, onion, garlic and the spicy touch of a serrano pepper.
+In this recipe the quesadillas will also have a delicious filling of huitlacoche with epazote, onion, garlic and the spicy touch of a serrano pepper.
 The combination of all these ingredients will fascinate you.

-This is an excellent dish to serve as an appetizer, because it prepares the palate to enter into the World of the Mexican Flavors.
+This is an excellent dish to serve as appetizer as it prepares the palate to enter into the world of the Mexican flavors.

 About the Recipe